-We were engaged to audit for the purpose of forming an opinion on the financial statements that collectively comprise the School District's basic financial statements.
+We were engaged to audit for the purpose of forming opinions on the financial statements that collectively comprise the School District's basic financial statements.
 The accompanying supplementary information, as listed in the table of contents, is presented for the purposes of additional analysis and is not a required part of the basic financial statements.
-The Schedule of Expenditures of Federal Awards is presented for purposes of additional analysis as required by Title 2 U. S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and is also not a required part of the basic financial statements.